 Then, we really needed root.
 But now, devices these days ship with so many powerful specs and features so we have fewer reasons to need root; however, there are sometimes you need to make some very important modifications on your device.
 In such cases, you would have to root.

 To unroot, you simply have to undo whatever you did to root.
 That means if you flashed a patched boot (for example) to gain root.
 Then you have to flashback the stock boot to unroot.

 Now, if you had made any modification to any partition like system partition after you’d gained root then you have to flashback the stock version of that partition in order to complete the unroot process.

 Read more about Rooting on the official Wikipedia page here

 Also, read about the Top 15 sensors used in smartphones here

-Hey, if you want to give any suggestions to the Tech Geek, then comment down below.
+Hopes this article helps you, if you want to give any suggestions to the Tech Geek, then comment down below.